HL7/fhir/source/patient/$merge-notes.md

 ## Merging Identifiers
 If the result patient resource is provided in the parameters to the operation, then it is assumed that the caller has correctly included all the required identifiers desired to be in the target patient (though must include the identifiers specified in the input parameters).

-If the result patient resource is **not** provided (only the identifier/reference to select it), then the values provided in the request parameters (source-patient.identifier and all source-patient-identifiers) will be copied into the target resource and marked as old.
+If the result patient resource is **not** provided (only the identifier or reference to select it), then the values provided in the request parameters (source-patient.identifier and all source-patient-identifiers) will be copied into the target resource and marked as old.

 > **Review Note:** If the marking of old still makes sense here for ALL provided identifiers that get copied across when the result patient isn't there)